 - 32.01.
 The opportunity for jury service shall not be denied or limited on basis of race, national origin, gender, age, religious belief, income, occupation, disability, or any other factor that discriminates against a cognizable group. - 32.02.
-The jury commissioners appointed by the Judge of the Conneaut Municipal Court shall be responsible for the administration of the jury system, acting under the supervision of the Judge of said court. - 32.03.
-The names of potential jurors shall be drawn from the list of electors in the City of Conneaut certified annually by the Ashtabula County Board of Elections and the list of those who are licensed motor vehicle drivers or have identification cards in the City of Conneaut, using a non-automated process that assures random selection procedures throughout the jury selection process and that provides each eligible person with an equal probability of selection. - 32.04.
+Pursuant to Section 1901.25(A)(1) of the Ohio Revised Code, the jury commissioners of Ashtabula County, acting under the supervision of the Judge of the Court, shall be responsible for the compilation of the Conneaut Municipal Court annual jury source lists, one for each month of the year and three additional lists for use in any added jury trials throughout the year. - 32.03.
+The names of potential jurors shall be drawn by the jury commissioners of Ashtabula County in accordance with R.C. § 2313.06 from the list of electors in the City of Conneaut certified annually by the Ashtabula County Board of Elections and/or the list of those who are licensed motor vehicle drivers or have identification cards in the City of Conneaut, as determined by the Ashtabula County Common Pleas Court, using an automated process that assures random selection procedures throughout the jury selection process and that provides each eligible person with an equal probability of selection. - 32.04.
 Persons called for jury service shall not be required to remain available for a period of more than one month. - 32.05.
 All requests for exemptions, excuses or deferrals, must be in writing for approval by the Judge of the Conneaut Municipal Court.
 No exemption, excuse, or deferral shall be permitted unless approved by the Judge. - 32.06.
-Jurors shall be compensated in accordance with the fees adopted by the Ashtabula County Board of Commissioners, and the Judge shall review the fees annually to assure that they are reasonable. - 32.07.
-Persons who fail to respond to a summons for jury service may be subject to contempt of court proceedings. - 32.08.
-The Court will provide an orientation for persons call for jury service, and such instructions as may be appropriate and necessary to increase the understanding of the judicial system and each phase of the trial process, and to prepare such persons to serve competently as jurors. - 32.09.
-A jury shall be not sequestered, except for good cause, or when required by law.
+Jurors shall be compensated in accordance with the fees adopted by the Ashtabula County Board of Commissioners, and the Judge shall review the fees annually to assure that they are reasonable.

+32.07.
+Persons who fail to respond to a summons for jury service may be subject to contempt of court proceedings.

+32.08.
+The Court will provide an orientation for persons call for jury service, and such instructions as may be appropriate and necessary to increase the understanding of the judicial system and each phase of the trial process, and to prepare such persons to serve competently as jurors.

+32.09.
+A jury shall not be sequestered, except for good cause, or when required by law.